 Annual lantern-lit tours of Woodlawn Cemetery in the Finger Lakes include "appearances" by notable tenants of the cemetery, like famous writer Mark Twain.
 This event sells out so grab your tickets in advance.

-The 269-acre Forest Lawn Cemetery in Buffalo hosts concerts and lectures in its chapel, and a full slate of guided trolley and walking tours, with unique offerings like Civil War history and Frank Lloyd Wright architecture.
+The 269-acre Forest Lawn Cemetery has unique offerings like Civil War history and Frank Lloyd Wright architecture.

-In Jamestown, the final resting place of Lucille Ball and home of the Lucy-Desi Museum and the new-in-2018 National Comedy Center, the Fenton History Center (pictured) offers tours of Lakeview Cemetery, like the "Saints and Sinners" and "Mausoleum and More," with horse-drawn carriages and actors in costume.
+In Jamestown, the final resting place of Lucille Ball and home of the Lucy-Desi Museum and the new-in-2018 National Comedy Center, the Fenton History Center (pictured) offers tours of Lakeview Cemetery.